josherrickson/stata-regression/stata_markdown/01-regression.md

 ^#^^#^ Including categorical predictors

-Let's say we want to add `regionc` to the model.
-This is a variable that identifies which region (Northeast, Midwest, South, West) the respondent lives in.
+Let's say we want to add some location information to the model.
+There is a variable (`regionc`) that identifies which region (Northeast, Midwest, South, West) the respondent lives in.
 It's reasonable to test whether the energy expenditures differs by region, regardless of the size of the home.
 Let's naively add it to the model.

 ~~~~
 <<dd_do>>